Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 After Iowa’s reporting issues and delays, the Nevada Democratic Party, which hosts its caucus on Feb.
 22, is “scrapping both the app and ties to Shadow,” the company that developed caucus-reporting apps for both Iowa and Nevada, party spokeswoman Molly Forgey said.

-“Luckily for us we had a series of backup plans in place and, given the situation or any particular scenario, we had a backup plan,” Forgey added.
+“Luckily for us we had a series of backup plans in place,” Forgey added.

-Reporting by Amanda Becker in Washington and Michael Martina in New Hampshire; additional reporting by Doina Chiacu; Editing by Chizu Nomiyama, Bill Berkrot and Cynthia Osterman
+Reporting by Amanda Becker in Washington and Michael Martina in New Hampshire; additional reporting by Doina Chiacu; Editing by Bill Berkrot, Cynthia Osterman and Jonathan Oatis